-4.8 Isolation of the containment shall be possible in DEC.
-For those shutdown states where this cannot be achieved in due time, core damage shall be prevented with a high degree of confidence.
+F4.8 Isolation of the containment shall be possible in DEC.
+For those shutdown states where this cannot be achieved in due time, severe core damage shall be prevented with a high degree of confidence.

-If an event leads to bypass of the containment, core damage shall be prevented with a high degree of confidence.
+If an event leads to bypass of the containment, severe core damage shall be prevented with a high degree of confidence.

-- 4.9 Pressure and temperature in the containment shall be managed. - 4.10 The threats due to combustible gases shall be managed. - 4.11 The containment shall be protected from overpressure.
+- F4.9 Pressure and temperature in the containment shall be managed. - F4.10 The threats due to combustible gases shall be managed. - F4.11 The containment shall be protected from overpressure.